• Skip to main content

 Buttermilk fried chicken sliders!
 Line 'em up baby!

 Fried chicken sandwiches are insanely popular right now.
 But does anyone else absolutely love a fantastic slider?
-I've got a delicious buttermilk fried chicken slider recipe to share with you.
-And guess what?
-They're super easy to make!
+I've got a delicious buttermilk fried chicken slider to share with you that is highly customizable.
 If you want next-level sliders, you've got to marinate your chicken in buttermilk and spices overnight.
 The seasoning will give your chicken flavor and the buttermilk will tenderize the meat.
-The best fried chicken sandwiches, to me, are crispy on the outside while being tender and juicy on the inside.
+The best fried chicken sandwiches are crispy on the outside while being tender and juicy on the inside.

 For Buttermilk Fried Chicken Sliders Use Your Favorite Spices

 I love chicken thighs, but I opted for boneless breast of chicken for this recipe because it really seems to be trending these days.
-If you make it with boneless chicken thighs let me know how it turned out!
+If you want to make it with boneless, skinless chicken thighs that works too!
+Just don't forget to trim the fat from the chicken thighs first.
+If you have time to watch that video the same technique is used for boneless, skinless thighs.
+You've got to get those hidden pockets of fat cut out.

 Toppings are All About You with These Sliders

-Look, you can jazz up these sliders in any number of ways.
+Look, you can condiment these sliders in any number of ways.
 Topped with cole slaw, sriracha aioli, lettuce, tomato, mayo, etc. To me, it comes down to one simple topping.
 Pickles.
-Not sweet pickles (bread & butter).
+Not sweet pickles.
+I don't understand sweet pickles.
+Does anyone out there understand sweet pickles?!
 Dill pickles.
 Fried chicken and dill pickles.
 It's food nirvana to me.
 I love how the juice from the pickle incorporates into the perfect, crunchy fried chicken.
+You know what all your favorite toppings are - so use them.

 Fried chicken pieces right out of the pan